GreenTeaSeb/lofi/README.md

 	`default icon=[PATH TO FILE]`
 - max number of recents, defaults to 20
 	`max recents=20`
+- list layout
+      `layout=grid` sets the layout of list to a grid

 ## Customization
 To customize how the app launcher looks simply  edit the `style.qss` file at the config folder.